Powerlearnproject/se-assignment-day-2-git-and-github-hajisml/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Once you have your repository up on GitHub you can clone it locally on your machine by first going to the repository on GitHub.
+Locate the code button on the homepage of your repository and copy the url.
+On your Terminal, usin git clone command, you can paste the url and clone the repository on your machine.
+You can now make necessary changes to the source code, add the changes to be tracked and commit locally to the repository.

+Commits are snapshots of your project at a particular point in time.
+Each commit records changes made to files, along with a message describing those changes.
+They help track progress, manage different versions, and facilitate collaboration.

+Once your changes are committed locally you can then push your changes to the remote repository on GitHub using the git push origin < name of branch >.

+Commits are useful because of the following:
+- Tracking Changes: Commits provide a history of changes, making it easy to see what was modified, added, or removed over time.
+- Version Management: Each commit represents a specific version of your project.
+You can revert to previous versions if needed.
+- Collaboration: Commits allow team members to see each other's changes and collaborate effectively by merging different versions of the code.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?